 L.A.
 IMPACT headquarters shares a facility with the California Department of Justice in the city of Commerce.
-The task force also has satellite offices in the cities of Hawthorne and La Verne.
-The personnel deployment consists of approximately seventy sworn investigators and nineteen civilian staff.
-The executive staff is made up of a California Department of Justice Bureau of Investigation (CA DOJ-BI) Special Agent in Charge (SAC) who is designated as the executive director.
-The executive director is supported by a civilian administrative deputy director and four deputy directors, who are sworn management personnel assigned from the various participating agencies.
-The deputy directors manage the enforcement teams, which are divided into approximately eight groups, each consisting of a group leader (lieutenant, special agent supervisor or sergeant) and a varied number of investigators.
+The task force also has an office in the city of La Verne.
+The personnel deployment consists of approximately seventy-five sworn investigators and nineteen civilian staff.
+The executive staff is made up of a California Department of Justice Bureau of Investigation (CA DOJ BI) Special Agent in Charge (SAC) who is designated as the executive director.
+The executive director is supported by a civilian administrative assistant director and four deputy directors, who are sworn management personnel assigned from the various participating agencies.
+The deputy directors manage the enforcement teams, which are divided into approximately ten groups, each consisting of a group manager and supervisor (lieutenant, special agent supervisor, sergeant, supervisory detective) and a varied number of investigators.

 L.A.
 IMPACT’s primary area of expertise is narcotic enforcement.
 The task force is known for its surveillance capabilities and possesses some of the most extensive surveillance resources in California.
-The enforcement groups have specialized proficiency in the following areas: major drug trafficking organizations, money laundering, covert operations/informant development, clandestine laboratory investigations, parcel interdiction and gang enforcement.
+The enforcement groups have specialized proficiency in the following areas: major drug trafficking organizations, money laundering, covert operations/informant development, clandestine laboratory investigations, parcel interdiction, property crimes, violent crimes and gang enforcement.
 L.A.
-MPACT is the primary clandestine laboratory response team for Los Angeles County.
+IMPACT is the primary clandestine laboratory response team for Los Angeles County.

 Additionally, L.A.
 IMPACT is partnered with the Los Angeles City Attorney’s Office, Project “Taking Out Urban Gang Headquarters” (T.O.U.G.H.) and has a full-time deputy city attorney based out of headquarters.
 The task force works in conjunction with T.O.U.G.H. for the purpose of investigating public nuisance properties and prosecuting individuals and/or entities that commit and/or permit criminal activity (i.e., narcotics and gangs) within those properties.